maqiie/phase-1-project/README.md

  1. Text editor such as VScode is required.
  2. The use of json-server to retrieved data.
  3. Knwowledge of HTML, JavaScript and CSS.
+ 4. Accesss to the internet so that you can bea able to view the live trading widget.

   ## Installations